AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

     inline ensembles to speed up collection
 - Improvements to the Speed model
   - Settle on proper figure of merit: Instructions or Instructions per XXX
-  - Deal with potential heteroskedacicity
+  - Deal with potential heteroscedasticity
 - Improvements to the idealized heuristic
   - Randomized studies looking for good inlining patterns
   - Manual tuning to do likewise